yufoo1/yufoo1.github.io/docs/cpu-design-pattern/How to implement CPU by software oriented approach.md

 }
 ```

-In the code above, pipeline is instance of VecRiscv, which extends trait `Pipeline`. pipeline has a method `service`, which can filter the class extended it's parameter, a trait, or filter the same class and superclass.
+In the code above, pipeline is instance of VexRiscv, which extends trait `Pipeline`. pipeline has a method `service`, which can filter the class extended it's parameter, a trait, or filter the same class and superclass.
 In the example above, DecoderService is a trait and  DecodeSimplePlugin extends it.
 Therefore, we can get the instance of DecodeSimplePlugin if we call pipeline.service\[T](clazz: Class[T]).
 Then, this example calls decoderService.addDefault(key: Stageable[_ <: BaseType], value: Any).
 The method addDefault is overrided in DecodeSimplePlugin and it can add configuration into DecodeSimplePlugin, which can be known by other plugin.

 The method `build` of RegFilePlugin is complicated and we take the build of `IntAluPlugin` as another example.